Nasdanika/server-side-java-development-for-innovators/chapter-0-setup/application-projects-overview/README.md

 ## org.nasdanika.bank.product
 ![product](product.png)

-The product project contains files which define how to build and Eclipse product for the application.
+The product project contains files which define how to build an [Eclipse product](http://www.vogella.com/tutorials/EclipseProductDeployment/article.html) for the application.
 Also, the product file was used to launch the application in Eclipse.

+The project also contains a generated Dockerfile to build a Docker image for the application.

 ## org.nasdanika.bank.product.feature
 ![product feature](product-feature.png)